 Annual Careers Evening 2019

 Monday 18th November, 6.45pm (arrivals from 6.30pm)- book your place

 Location: Francis Taylor Building, Inner Temple, London EC4Y 7BY

 Our annual careers evening and social is open to students and anyone else interested in a career in environmental law; once again kindly hosted by Francis Taylor Building in London.
 A variety of professionals will be on hand for informal chats and careers advice - helping you make the most out of your CV, including private practice solicitors, barristers, the Environment Agency, DEFRA, environmental consultants and NGOs.
-The evening will open at 6.30pm, with advisers available until around 8.15pm when we conclude with a short talk on working in environmental law.
-Bookings are open now
+Don't miss this excellent opportunity.

 Annual Careers Evening 2018

 Once again kindly hosted by Francis Taylor Building, the UKELA Annual Careers Evening was held on 8 November and had an encouraging turnout.
 Thank you to our advisers for giving up their time to guide our students into environmental law, to UKELA Vice Chair Kirsty Schneeberger for greeting our students and to Ned Westaway, UKELA Temporary Vice Chair, for his inspirational presentation.
 There was a wonderful atmosphere, lots of enthusiasm (which wasn’t all down to the refreshments!) and some excellent discussions.
 Thanks to Paul Leonard for the photographs of the evening in action.